 For four days, we went through all of the paces of being a safe diver.
 Learning how to recover a regulator, how to flood a mask; even how to deal with our buddy running low on air.
 The first day at the pool, I was cornered by my instructor, Mika.
 She said to me in Japanese "How many dives do you have?" - I was in shock and my knee jerk reaction was to lie.
 I told her none.
 She looked at me again and asked it again.
 I asked her how did she know I even dived?
 "You're the only one with your gear together." she said.
 I had already gotten three or four dives under my belt and she sensed it right away.
 I sheepishly admitted to going out uncertified.
 It didn't perturb her in the least bit.
 She found ways to challenge me beyond what I thought I knew.
 We had to learn on drysuits because it was getting into a Japanese winter and I certainly had no clue about this technology.
-Plus we were diving in the famed 99 Islands on Kyushu; a place where fish were abundant the diving was cold and clear.
+Plus we were diving in the famed 99 Islands on Kyushu; a place where fish were abundant; the diving cold and clear.

 After those amazing experiences, I went on to do many more dives.
 When I relocated to Southern California, I just continued.
 I couldn't get enough dives to satisfy my soul.
 I simply wanted to stay underwater for the rest of my life.
 I had a second job as a bouncer in a bar.
 We would finish our night and head down to Brooks street and conduct a dive.
 For countless nights, my buddy and I did dives at 3am in Laguna Beach.
 I didn't think anything of it.
 I just knew I wanted to dive as much as possible.
 We ventured over to Missouri and explored a cave system on military leave.
 When deployments came later, I would take my scuba gear on ship with me and explore places like Thailand, Hong Kong, Australia, Seychelles and more.
 I had contracted the scuba bug!

-1999, dive buddies Ryan (left) and DJ (right) on at Roubidoux Caverns in Missouri - we are in drysuits, outside temp is 6 degrees F and that's ice behind us...
+1999, dive buddies Ryan (left) and DJ (right) at Roubidoux Caverns in Missouri - we are in drysuits, outside temp is 6 degrees F and that's ice behind us...

 As I got older, the passion for scuba remained deep in my heart.
 If I didn't get a dive in on a weekend, I'd be grumpy the following week.
 The Pacific Ocean had definitely become my sanctuary.
 With the job I was doing as an infantryman, I felt scuba diving was a place to go and experience complete quiet.
 Only the sounds of your breathing, the snapping crabs and some possible dolphin squeaks were present on the dives.
 Each Southern California dive site provided a different scene to explore.
 Kelp, large fish, passing dolphins or sharks.
 You just never knew what you'd be able to see on a dive; the possibilities seemed endless!
 By the end of my first year of diving, I had realized that I had quit all other hobbies.
 All I wanted was to continue diving and exploring the underwater realm.
 When I took a job in the scuba industry in 2000, I found a way to make a little money and start my younger years teaching scuba diving to people who may share that passion with me.